FreeAndFair/ColoradoRLA/docs/22_county_runbook.md

 ![Audit_Board_Clicks_Review_Button](./screenshots/x-ballot_interpretations_entered.png)

 Check that the information on the review screen reflects the Audit Board's interpretation of the ballot.
-Note that in case of an overvote, the review screen will say, simply, "overvote".

 ![Review_Screen](./screenshots/y-verify_selections.png)